zzz1990771/data_exp_python/index.md

 ## Software

-We will use this software during the course.
+We will use JupyterLab from Anaconda during the course.
 Plan on bringing a computer to each class meeting.

-* [Python](https://www.python.org/) and [xxx]https://www.rstudio.com/) will be used to perform all programming activities, assignments, and the final project.
-You can find details on how to download these [here]().
+* [Python](https://www.python.org/) and [Anaconda](https://www.anaconda.com/) will be used to perform all programming activities, assignments, and the final project.